← All Articles

 How many anglers per drift boat on the Tuckasegee?

 Up to two anglers per drift boat.
-The guide rows and positions the boat while you cast to seams, edges, and structure, so the trip stays personal and you get plenty of casting time and coaching across the day's 8–14 runs and pools.
+The guide rows and positions the boat while you cast to seams, edges, and structure, so the trip stays personal and you get plenty of casting time and one-on-one coaching across the day's 8–14 runs and pools.

 Is lunch included on a Tuckasegee float trip?